ElhanM/aws-genai-lab/README.md

 ### 5\.
 Tear Down (The "Stop Billing" Button)

 **Crucial:** When you are done, run this immediately.

+**⚠️ Warning:** This will delete all uploaded documents and conversation history.

 **Steps:**
 1. Type `exit` in the [`connect.sh`](connect.sh) terminal to close the SSH tunnel